 Social engineers often make phishing attempts through emails, social media sites, phone calls, or text messages to exploit human error.

-How Can You Protect Yourself from Social Engineering?
+How Can You Protect Yourself from a Social Engineering Attack?

 The following are some proven tactics for preventing social engineering attacks: